Crossovo/OpenMilkfoam/README.md

 # OpenMilkfroather
 Milk frother and OpenSource?
 Yes indeed, this is a project based on the Jura milk frother Hot & Cold 24019, which hardware is technically OK and the electronics no longer work.
-The idea is born to bring the hardware back to life - Welcome to OpenMilkfoam.
+The idea is born to bring the hardware back to life - Welcome to OpenMilkfrother.

 ## Background
-The milk frother has a good hardware base but unstable electronics.
+The jura milk frother has a good hardware base but in many cases unstable electronics.
 Most defects come from this electronics.

-I don't want to throw the appliance away just because the control board fail.
+We don't want to throw the appliance away just because the control board fail.
 Replacement Parts are not available on the market.
 Until now.

-## Boards
+## Into the milk frother
 There are 2 circuit boards in the milk frother.

-!!
-The only thing we change is the control board!!
+### Boards

-### A control board
+#### A control board
 - with the uC
 - one push button for input
 - 3 LEDs for the selection made
 - power supply and control of the motor for the rotor

-### power electronics board 220V
+#### power electronics board 220V
 - with relays for the heater
 - 5V power supply for the control board
 - sufficient protection elements (temperature monitor, fuse which trips in case of overtemperature) to protect the unit for thermal overloads.

-## intern cable
+### cables and pin seeting
-### from the power electronic board
+#### from the power electronic board
 There are 4 cables from the power electronic board.

 - black - 5V DC